aptech/docs/docs/CR-pinv.rst

 ::

-    //Create an underdetermined system of equations 'A' A = rndn(4, 5);
+    // Create an underdetermined system of equations 'A' A = rndn(4, 5);

-    //Create a right hand side
+    // Create a right hand side
     b = rndn(4,1);

     if rank(A) < cols(A);